 Yes!
-However, you should always report any unusual odors immediately to your local / jurisdictional fire department or our agency would be happy to coordinate for you.
+However, you should always report any unusual odors immediately to your local / jurisdictional fire department.

 I noticed a shiny substance of an unusual color on the creek down the road.
 Can you check it out?

 Yes!
-Just as with an usual odor, you should report it immediately to your local jurisdictional fire department, or, again, we would be happy to coordinate the effort.
+Just as with an usual odor, you should report it immediately to your local jurisdictional fire department, or we would be happy to coordinate the effort.
 The Defiance County EMA and fire department will respond to investigate the unusual occurrence.

 Is the county doing anything to plan or prepare for SARS?